-- Center City is a great choice for professionals working in the city because it reduces their commute to work and offers an eclectic lifestyle opportunity.
+- Center City can be a good choice for professionals who work there because it reduces their commute to work and offers an eclectic lifestyle opportunity.

-- Northwest and Northeast Philly are the greenest spaces with lots of outdoor areas, and offer a lot of affordable neighborhoods.
+- Northwest Philly and Northeast Philly are the greenest spaces with lots of outdoor areas, and affordability.

 Check out our comprehensive Philadelphia neighborhood guide to help determine which Philadelphia neighborhood to live in.

 While every neighborhood has its advantages and disadvantages, they also come with cost differences.
 In general, the most expensive Philadelphia neighborhoods include Rittenhouse Square, Washington Square West, and Society Hill to name a few.